Dozens of birds fall from sky in Boston, dead from unknown cause

 Dozens of birds have mysteriously fallen out of the sky in Boston, prompting health officials to launch an investigation.

-A total of 47 grackles rained down upon the Dorchester neighborhood of Boston on Thursday.
+A total of 47 grackles rained down upon the Dorchester neighbourhood of Boston on Thursday.

 The Animal Rescue League of Boston said that 32 of these birds died, either at the scene or afterwards as rescuers attempted to tend to them.
 The remaining birds are in “good condition” and will be sent to a wildlife centre in Grafton, Massachusetts.